-Samuel Garrett-Pate is an Account Executive at RALLY’s Los Angeles office, where he specializes in public affairs, strategic communications, and political and legislative strategy.
+Samuel Garrett-Pate is an Senior Account Executive in RALLY’s Los Angeles office, where he specializes in public affairs, strategic communications, and political and legislative strategy.

 Before joining RALLY, Sam was an aide to New York Congressman Sean Patrick Maloney, serving on his successful 2014 reelection campaign and as a legislative assistant in his Washington, DC office.
 Prior to that, Sam worked to help elect other LGBTQ candidates to office while interning with Victory Fund and assisted with bullying prevention initiatives for GLSEN’s public policy office and the U.S. Department of Education’s Office of Safe and Drug-Free Schools.